 Following the Programme with Paul is challenging and it will certainly make you re-consider many of the things that you believe to be absolutely TRUE (but are in fact YOUR unique perception).

-Evidence shows, however, that IF you are prepared to follow the course and put in 100% effort, then the chances of you successfully overcoming Emetophobia are extremely good.
+Evidence shows, however, that IF you are prepared to follow the programme and put in 100% effort, then the chances of you successfully overcoming Emetophobia are extremely good.

 Read about our Emetophobia Treatment here.